spiral/docs/framework/design.md

 # Framework - Design Approach
-The framework components attempt to follow the principle of pragmatic design.
+The framework components attempt to follow the principle of pragmatic (KISS) design.

 Practically, it means that each component must follow given rules:
-- KISS
 - avoid cross dependencies when possible
 - prioritize composition over inheritance
 - prefer smaller but richer interfaces
+- avoid magic

 ## Hybrid Runtime
 The framework relies on application server to run some of its services.
 PHP codebase is mostly centered around quick delivery